 During this time, HIV is highly transmittable because of the amount of the virus in your system.
 If you are aware of being infected or suspect you may have been, be sure to see a doctor right away to get tested.
 You can also take precautions during this stage, such as practicing safer sex or not having sexual contact, or not participating in any behaviors that put others at risk.

-The next stage is called clinical latency or chronic HIV infection.
-During this period, the virus continues to reproduce slowly and you may not have any or very few symptoms at all.
+The second stage of HIV is called clinical latency or chronic HIV infection.
+During this period, the virus continues to reproduce slowly and you may not have any symptoms or you may have very few.
 If left untreated, your disease will continue to progress.
 However, most people are treated for HIV with antiretroviral drugs and can live well with chronic HIV for many years.
 During this time, the virus can still be transmitted to others but the amount of virus in the body is less than during the early stage of the disease.

-The final and most advanced stage is AIDS.
-This is when your immune system has been so badly damaged by the virus that your body can no longer defend itself from common illnesses and other types of diseases and infections.
-Without treatment, a person’s life expectancy may be three years or less depending on lifestyle and other factors.
-In developing countries such as the United States, most people with HIV do not progress to having full-blown AIDS because of the availability of antiretroviral medication.
+The final and most advanced stage of HIV is AIDS.
+This is when your immune system has been so badly damaged by the virus that your body can no longer defend itself from common illnesses and other types of infection and diseases such as cancer.
+Without treatment during the late stages of HIV, a person’s life expectancy may be three years or less depending on lifestyle and other factors.

-The only way to diagnose HIV is with a blood test.
-A test will not indicate HIV, but will show positive for the specific antibodies that fight against the virus.
-If you are diagnosed with HIV, your doctor will explain what the results mean and help you understand your options for treatment.
-HIV is commonly treated with a combination of lifestyle and behavior changes as well as medications, including antiretrovirals to slow the virus down and keep it under control.
+HIV is commonly treated with a combination of lifestyle and behavior changes as well as medications, including HIV antiretrovirals to slow the virus down and keep it under control.
 For people who are HIV-negative but are concerned about exposure, PrEP (pre-exposure prophylaxis) is commonly prescribed as a daily preventive medication.